 Bruno met and married the love of his life, Suzanne.
 She became not only his partner in life, but his partner in business as well.

-When war broke out in Europe, Bruno and Suzanne escaped together from France to America, bringing with them some of their close relatives.
+When the winds of war began to blow, Bruno and Suzanne decided to leave France for America, bringing with them some of their close relatives.
 Bruno maintained contact with his suppliers in Europe as he and Suzanne transitioned to the States.

 Having already traveled to several other countries, Bruno remarked that, upon arriving in America, he was struck that the signs welcomed immigrants in their native languages.
 Every other country’s welcome signs were written only in the local language.
 Bruno spent his commutes to the office learning and practicing his English.